Mental Health First Aid

 Awards received by the MHFA team include the Public Health Programs Award for Innovation 2006, and the Suicide Prevention Australia - 2005 Life Award.

-Please note: This course can be completed at the Sir Zelman Cowen Centre or in-house.
-Delivery structure can be customised.
+Please note that this course can be completed in-house and its delivery structure can be customised.

 Course times:9:30am - 5:00pm

 This course helps you manage a potential or developing mental health problem in a family member, friend or work colleague.
 It does not train people to diagnose or treat health problems, but gives you the knowledge and confidence to help someone who may be in the early stages of a mental health problem, or experiencing a mental health crisis.